-What should I do if I am exposed to sewage?
+What should I do if exposed to sewage?

-- Wash your hands well with clean water and soap before you eat or smoke, and after working. - Do not touch your nose, mouth, eyes, or ears with your hands, unless you have just washed them. - Keep your fingernails short.
-Use a stiff soapy brush to clean under your nails. - Wear waterproof gloves if you handle wastewater, sludge, or grit; or if you clean pumps or screens. - Shower and change out of any clothing contaminated with sewage. - Do not keep your soiled work clothes with your other clothes. - Report any injury or illness you think you got from sewage right away. - You may need up-to-date shots for tetanus, diphtheria, and Hepatitis A. Learn which immunizations are recommended for you at https://www.dhss.delaware.gov/dph/dpc/immunize.html.
+- Most important: Wash your hands well with clean water and soap before you eat or smoke, and after working. - Do not touch your nose, mouth, eyes or ears with your hands, unless you have just washed.
+Most of the time, people get these diseases when they have germs on their hands and they touch their mouth, nose or eyes. - Keep your fingernails short.
+Use a stiff soapy brush to clean under your nails. - Wear waterproof gloves if you handle wastewater, sludge or grit; or if you clean pumps or screens. - Shower and change out of any contaminated clothing. - Do not keep your soiled work clothes with your other clothes. - Report any injury or illness you think you got from sewage right away. - You may need up-to-date shots for tetanus and diphtheria.
+If you want to know about shots to prevent Hepatitis A, ask a nurse or doctor.